Adhesive capsulitis of the shoulder: Post-operative management

-Another key aspect to surgery is the post-surgical rehabilitation phase.
-During this phase, physical therapy is utilized to regain range of motion and prevent stiffness.
-Starting out with rehabilitation there is an emphasis on range of motion exercises such as passive and active assisted which provides mobility to the joints while preventing further stress/damage to the tissues healing.
-The strengthening phase is where the muscles are put under stress of exercises to build strength and muscle for support of the shoulder.
+After surgery, it is recommended that rehabilitative physical therapy begin within 24–72 hours and continue 2-3 times per week for at least 6 weeks.
+Pain is expected during these exercises and multimodal pain control is used, but persistient pain is a reason for reassessment.
+Physical therapy is utilized to regain range of motion and prevent stiffness.
+Range of motion exercises, such as passive and active assisted exercises, are used first to provide mobility to the joints while preventing further stress/damage to the healing tissues.
+Stretching exercises are usually added later, followed by strengthening exercises.
+During the strengthening phase, muscles are put under stress to build support for the shoulder.
 Once the strengthening phase is complete, the individual gets reintroduced gradually to activities of daily living and prior training goals.